Railk/T3S/README.md

 You can then click on each row, it'll open or focus the already open file concerned by the error.

 ##### Reloading the project:
-You have the possibility to <code>reload</code> the project with the command <code>F5</code>, you can see in the console when the reload is finished
+You have the possibility to <code>reload</code> the project by pressing <code>F5</code>, you can see in the console when the reload is finished

 ##### Closing all project:
-You have the possibility to <code>close</code> all projects with the command <code>ctrl+shift+k</code>, you can then reinitialise a porject fy focusing one of the file of the project
+You have the possibility to <code>close</code> all projects by pressing <code>ctrl+shift+k</code>, you can then reinitialise a project by focusing one of the file of the project